RPGroup-PBoC/mscl_survival/doc/section_1_abstract.md

 at single cell resolution using quantitative fluorescence microscopy.
-We conduct these experiments in an *E. coli* strain which is lacking all mechanosensitive channel genes save for MscL whose expression is tuned through modifications of the Shine-Dalgarno sequence.
-While theoretical models predict that only a few MscL channels would be needed to alleviate even large changes in osmotic pressure, we find that between 500 and 700 channels per cell are needed to convey upwards of 80% survival.
+We conduct these experiments in an *E. coli* strain which is lacking all mechanosensitive channel genes save for MscL whose expression is tuned across three orders of magnitude through modifications of the Shine-Dalgarno sequence.
+While theoretical models suggest that only a few MscL channels would be needed to alleviate even large changes in osmotic pressure, we find that between 500 and 700 channels per cell are needed to convey upwards of 80% survival.
 This number agrees with the average MscL copy number measured in wild-type *E. coli*